protontypes/open-sustainable-technology/README.md

 - [sup3r](https://github.com/NREL/sup3r) - The Super Resolution for Renewable Resource Data software uses generative adversarial networks to create synthetic high-resolution wind and solar spatiotemporal data from coarse low-resolution inputs.
 - [EnergyData.Info](https://energydata.info/) - An open data platform from the World Bank Group providing access to datasets and data analytics that are relevant to the energy sector.
 - [EMILE](https://github.com/cityssm/EMILE) - An application to aggregate energy consumption data across several municipal assets and report usage to monitor and manage emissions.
+- [feo-client](https://github.com/transition-zero/feo-client) - Crafted for energy systems modellers seeking access to data for nodes, assets, technologies, as well as the data supporting models and scenarios published by TransitionZero.

 ## Consumption